tonghuikang/swe-sharing/slides.md

 # Addressing the perceptions of software engineering
 <br>

-- Software can be written by the lowest bidder
+- Software can be written by the lowest bidder [TODO]
   - Vietnamese graduate salaries
   - https://www.csc.gov.sg/articles/how-to-build-good-software
-- Some day we will not need software engineers anymore
+- Some day we will not need software engineers anymore [TODO]
   - https://www.commitstrip.com/en/2016/08/25/a-very-comprehensive-and-precise-spec/
-- The varying software engineering environments in Singapore
+- The varying software engineering environments in Singapore [TODO]
   - http://elijames.org/the-two-tiers-of-singapores-tech-companies/